Xilinx/Vitis-AWS-F1-Developer-Labs/README.md

 Requests are typically processed in 24 to 48 hours.
 <p></details><br>
 ### Usage Instructions

-These steps explain how to launch an EC2 F1 instance starting from the FPGA Developer AMI and setting it up to connect via a remote desktop client.
+The following steps explain how to launch an EC2 F1 instance starting from the FPGA Developer AMI and setting it up to connect via a remote desktop client.

 #### Launch an EC2 F1 instance
 1. Navigate to the AWS EC2 dashboard: [https://console.aws.amazon.com/ec2](https://console.aws.amazon.com/ec2)